mlavik1/UnityVolumeRendering/Documentation/Importing.md

 The available importer implementations are:
 - _ParDatasetImporter_: For VASP/PARCHG.
 - SimpleITKImageFileImporter: For NRRD and NIFTI.
-Currently only works on Windows.
+Works on Windows and Linux (and hopefully MacOS too).

-For more information about NRRD and NIFTI support, see the page about [SimpleITK](SimpleITK.md).
+For more information about NRRD support, see the page about [SimpleITK](SimpleITK.md).

 ## Image sequence importer